ss190512/how-to/windows/windows_hotkeys.md

 Ctr+Shift+Esc: Open the task manager.
 Ctr+Win+Left or right arrows: Switch virtual desktops in Windows 10.
 Alt+Left or Right arrow keys: File explorer navigation through your history.
-                              This is the same in the web browser.
+                              This is the same in web browsers.
 Alt+Tab: Jump between two programs.
 Alt+Ctrl+Tab: Frozen application switch.
 Alt+F4: Close the application.
 On the desktop, it will shut down the Windows.